buwryme/tiktok-lossless-upload/README.md

 - I might choose to not update this repo to keep up with their patches.

 ### Special Thanks
-- MASKA's upload method extension, for not having their code closed sourced.
+- MASKA's upload method extension, for not having their code close sourced or extension obfuscated.
 (FYI, their GitHub repo is outdated, so methods used in this repo were ported to Python from the latest version of their extension.)

 > For legal inquiries, contact @buwryy on Discord.